thedges/PSMapComponents/README.md

   - <b>Height of map in pixels</b> - Height of map in pixels

 ## PSAccessTracker
-The following is example of the component showing cases.
+The following is example of the component logging lat/lng and address to child object.

 ![alt text](https://github.com/thedges/PSMapComponents/blob/master/recordaccess.png "Sample Image")